rebelsky/csc207c/pages/los.md

 #### OOP 6: Data abstraction

-For data abstraction, think about how we've designed ADTs and their corresponding implementations all semester.
+For data abstraction, think about how we've designed ADTs and their corresponding implementations.

 Make sure that you explain *why* we want to use data abstraction (why we want to separate interface from implementation).

+Emphasize the general concept of interface (what) vs. implementation (how), not the Java specifics.

-Our textblocks are not a very good example of data abstraction, since the interface there is intentionally open-ended.
+Our textblocks are _not_ a good example of data abstraction, since the interface there is intentionally open-ended.
 Look for an interface where there is a clear expectation of what each method does; one in which all implementations should do the same thing on the same series of procedure calls.

-Your goal here is to think at the internal design level; not separating user interface from implementation, but separating the interface to a library from the underlying implementation of that library.
+Your goal here is to think at the internal design level; not separating user interface from implementation, but separating the interface to utility code from the underlying implementation.

 #### OOP 8: Object design